Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 A big job for anyone.
 A copywriter has the advantage of seeing a business through fresh eyes and will be tuned into defining the benefits and organising the job.

 Be clear on the brief, do lots of research and get to know the business as much as possible.
 Here’s a helpful, step-by-step guide.
 Copywriter’s Guide to Rewriting Web Content from Gemma Hawdon.
+When writing for a website make sure you read up on the latest SEO.

 What can you pass on to your customers?
 How can you help or entertain them?

-Reach out to the masses.
+Surprise your local community and reach out to the masses.
 It may be exactly what’s needed to give you the edge over the competition.

 Try a creative mailing piece, press release or magazine article.
-Allow extra time for designers and printing companies to process orders, and contact publications to find out copy deadlines.

 I found some excellent tips on PR, writing articles and press releases with Soulful PR with Janet Murray.